righettod/poc-argon2-php/README.md

 Focus on non-installing binaries from untrusted sources (non official linux repos - PHC Github repo for Argon2 is considered as trusted)

-I have used Ubuntu 14 in order to test proposed configuration strengh capacities on TravisCI cloud environments.
+I have used Ubuntu 14 in order to test proposed configuration strenght capacities on TravisCI cloud environments.

-The 3rd party linux repo `ondrej/php` provide pre-compiled packages for Argon2 and PHP7.2 but I have decided to not trust it because is not an official repository.
+The 3rd party linux repo `ondrej/php` provide pre-compiled packages for Argon2 and PHP 7.2 but I have decided to not trust it because is not an official repository.

 Apparently even on Ubuntu 16, PHP 7.0 is the provided version so manual install is required or using `ondrej/php` repository